magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/reference/targetables/SingleImportStatement/index.md

 ### Create a `SingleImportStatement` object

-Pass in an import code entry to the constructor to create a new `SingleImportStatement` object.
+Pass in an import statement to the constructor to create a new `SingleImportStatement` object.

 ```js
 const useQueryImport = new SingleImportStatement("import { useQuery } from '@apollo/react-hooks'");